Isan-Rivkin/route53-cli/README.md

 Get info about your Route53 records from the Command line - quickly!

+* Direct link to resource on AWS Console
+* Automatic verification of Nameservers against the real world
+* Recursive search for all results via `-R` flag

 Instead of:
 Go to browser -> aws console -> login -> route53 -> find the hosted zone -> find the record